Other Types of Undergraduate Admission

 Applicants with previous military experience will need to complete an undergraduate application.
 In order to be considered a transfer student, an applicant must have a combination of military credit and college-level credit that equals 12 or more credit hours with a 2.0 GPA or higher.
 Former military applicants who have not taken any college-level coursework should apply for freshman admission.

-Students who withdraw from the university to perform active military service will need to reapply for admission however the application fee will be waived.
+Service Members who withdraw from the university to perform active military service will need to reapply for admission; however, the application processing fee will be waived.
+Service members will be readmitted to a program with the same academic status as they had before active duty.
 To qualify for readmission, the applicant must contact TWU within 90 days upon completion of active duty and submit a copy of the military orders calling the student to active duty.

 Military Credit